-Common or complex, we ensure your financial negotiations are handled professionally, without any animosity and civilly.
+Common or complex, we ensure your financial negotiations are professionally handled, without any animosity and civilly.
 Our approach allows our clients to save time and money.

 We believe overall, most people could settle their cases, out of court.
 Going to court is expensive, time-consuming and worst of all, there is no guarantee that you will get the result you desire.

-At Divorce Negotiator, we are committed to helping you find the best solution by agreement, rather than through conflict.
+At Divorce Negotiator, we dedicate ourselves in helping you find the best solution by agreement, rather than through conflict.

 An acrimonious solicitor led court divorce can take up to 18 months or more.
 The amicable negotiation process takes less time because you make your own decisions and you are not driven by a court imposed timetable.
-The negotiation process is built around your family’s individual timetable and priorities, which means some couples resolve their disputes within a few weeks whereas others take a little longer.
+We build the negotiation process around your family’s individual timetable and priorities.
+Some couples resolve their disputes within a few weeks whereas some take a little longer.
 The timescale is largely dependent upon you and what is important to you.

 Getting a financial settlement is not compulsory.
 In fact, many couples divorce without ever getting a financial settlement and/or a consent order.
 Common reasons people give for not getting a financial settlement/consent order are:

-What we say is, divorce ends your marriage, it does not end your partner’s ability to make a financial claim upon you at any time, even years after you have finalised your divorce.
-Unlike civil claims, which stop you from suing someone after six years, there are no deadlines to bring a financial claim in the family courts.
+Divorce ends your marriage, it does not end your partner’s ability to make a financial claim upon you at any time.
+Even years after you have finalised your divorce and unlike civil claims, which stop you from suing someone after six years.
+There are no deadlines to bring a financial claim in the family courts.
 So, there may always be a level of uncertainty, especially if your financial circumstances change after the divorce.
-People often dismiss the notation that their financial circumstances will change in any meaningful way which will put them at risk, usually because they associate the term ‘change of financial circumstances’ to suddenly becoming a rich millionaire.
+People often dismiss the notation that their financial circumstances will change in any meaningful way which will put them at risk.
+Usually because they associate the term ‘change of financial circumstances’ to suddenly becoming a rich millionaire.
 But a change of financial circumstance need not be so drastic.
-As life progresses, most of us will go through changes in our financial circumstances, our family homes increase in value, we may inherit money, or increase your net worth after combining income/assets with a new partner.
-These are likely events that should be planned for.
+As life progresses, most of us will go through changes in our financial circumstances.
+Our family homes increase in value, we may inherit money, or increase your net worth after combining income/assets with a new partner.

-You may have nothing now, but assets you develop after divorce potentially can be included in a claim made after divorce.
+Let us assume that you do not have any assets today.
+However, assets that you accumulate after divorce are at risk if you did not have a financial settlement at the time of your divorce.
 The simple solution to remove any uncertainty in the future.
-Get a consent order drawn up and agreed by a Judge and if you have no assets this would be a simple process with little cost.
+Have a consent order drawn up and agreed by a Judge and if you have no assets this would be a simple process with little cost.